lmt-swallow/puppy-browser/README.md

 ## How to speed up build process

-You can cache V8-related files for build as follows:
+You can cache files related to V8 as follows:

 ```bash
 $ export RUSTY_V8_MIRROR=$HOME/.cache/rusty_v8